4-1/2 Street Inn

 A Special Thank You!

-Welcome to our 17th season and the 103rd birthday of our beautiful home.
-Ricky and I would like to thank all of our wonderful guests and friends for 16 fun and loving years.
+We are now ending our 19th season and the 105th birthday of our beautiful home.
+Ricky and I would like to thank all of our wonderful guests and friends for 19 fun and loving years.
 These halls and rooms are hollow without the joy, laughter, and tears of those who fill them.
 Thank you for the gift of your presence in our lives.
+We especially look forward to celebrating our 20th season beginning April 29th, 2016.

 People ask us why we do not take online reservations.
 Our answer is that each one of our rooms is as unique as the person inquiring about it.
 By speaking with our potential guests via phone or email, we are able to offer more detailed descriptions of the rooms and learn more about the guest to insure they are selecting the best possible room for their individual needs.
 Additionally, our goal is to help every potential guest find the right accommodations for their "Highlands Experience", even if that means helping them find an alternative to us.
 We believe that this type of personal communication is why so many of our guests come back year after year.
 They made the right choice for what they were looking for the first time.